heykieran/xl-parse-clj/README.md

    :row 5}
 ```

-You can see that the `:references` value contains the information about each cell on which the formula
+You can see that the `:references` value contains the information about each cell on which the formula is dependent.
-is dependent.

-In order to *"break out"* a sheet for a workbook you can run
+In order to *"break out"* a sheet for a workbook you can run (if you don't supply a sheet name then the entire workbook is processed.)

 ```clojure
 (graph/explain-workbook "TEST1.xlsx" "Sheet2")